 Q: Can I use a portable foldable solar panel to power my home?
 A: Not directly — a foldable panel charges a battery (power station) that you then plug devices into.
 To reduce your home electricity bill, you need a panel connected to a microinverter that feeds into your home socket.
 Portable foldable panels are for off-grid use, not home circuit connection.

-Q: What's the best portable solar panel for UK camping?
-A: The Jackery SolarSaga 200W (~£179) is the best all-round choice — IP68 rating handles UK rain reliably, 24.3% efficiency is best in class at this size, and it integrates cleanly with Jackery power stations.
-If you already use Anker products, the Anker SOLIX PS200 is comparable at similar price.
+Q: What's the best portable solar panel for UK camping in 2026?
+A: The Jackery SolarSaga 200W (current bifacial model, ~£360–£400) is the best all-round choice — IP68 rating handles UK rain reliably, roughly 25% efficiency is best in class at this size, and it integrates cleanly with Jackery power stations.
+If you want to avoid brand lock-in, the BLUETTI PV200D (~£399) uses a universal MC4 connector at a similar price, though its warranty is much shorter (12 months vs Jackery's 3+2 years).

 Q: Can I use my balcony solar panels for camping?
 A: Yes, if they're rigid panels with MC4 connectors (most balcony panels are).
 Disconnect them from the microinverter, pack them in the car, and connect to a portable power station at the campsite using an MC4 adaptor cable.
-The EcoFlow 400W portable panel is specifically designed for this dual-purpose use.
+EcoFlow's rigid 400W portable panel is specifically designed for this dual-purpose use.

 Q: Do portable solar panels need a microinverter to work?
 A: Only if you're connecting to your home circuit to reduce your electricity bill.
 For charging a portable power station, cameras, or USB devices directly, no microinverter is needed — the panel's output cables connect directly to the device's solar input port or a DC charge controller.